nyberry/HPDM172_assignment/planning/database_design.md

 The SQL queries must allow:

-* Listing doctors at a hospital
+* List hospitals by type or accreditation date
-* Listing prescriptions by patient/doctor
+* List hospitals that have am emergency service
-* Ordering prescriptions alphabetically by patient name
+* List doctors at a hospital
-* Doctors at teaching hospitals (accredited 2015–2024)
+* List prescriptions by patient or doctor
-* Patients who may have a particular disease
+* List doctors who specialise in a particular disease
-* Lab results for patients over age 60
+* List patients who may have a particular disease
-* Appointments by patient/doctor
+* List lab results for patients by age
-* Prescriptions by hospital, alphabetically by medication
+* List appointments by patient or doctor
-* Hospitals accredited before 2015 with emergency facilities
+* List prescriptions by hospital, alphabetically by medication
-* Operations ro add patient, update patient address
+* Operations to add patients and update their details

 ---